sethpollack/rust/src/doc/guide.md

 let us deconstruct this sum type (the type theory term for enums) in a very elegant way and avoid all these messy `if`/`else`s.

+> Note that if you're working with your own custom enum, you need to add the `#[deriving(PartialEq)]` attribute above the  enum.
+(The ones listed above are for example only, they are part of the standard library and already have it).

 # Match

 Often, a simple `if`/`else` isn't enough, because you have more than two